Multiple points on the boundaries of Brownian loop-soup clusters: Introduction

 in terms of \emph{general restriction measures} which were constructed using radial hypergeometric SLE.
 The values of $\eta_\kappa(\beta)$ for $\kappa$ and $\beta$ in the previous range were then computed.
 For $c\in [0,1]$, if we let $\kappa\in [8/3,4]$ be determined by $c$ via \eqref{eq:c_kappa}, then for $\beta\ge (6-\kappa)/(2\kappa)$, we have

-For $c=0$, the value of $\xi_0(\beta)$ equals the Brownian disconnection exponent $\xi(\beta)$ computed by Lawler, Schramm and Werner \cite{MR1879851}, but its definition given in \cite{MR4221655} was very different from that of the Brownian disconnection exponent.
-Nevertheless, \cite{MR4221655} gave heuristic indications why the exponents $\eta_\kappa(\beta)$ defined there were the correct generalization.
+For $c=0$, the value of $\xi_0(\beta)$ equals the Brownian disconnection exponent $\xi(\beta)$ (see \eqref{eq:discexp}, but its definition given in \cite{MR4221655} was very different from that of the Brownian disconnection exponent.
+Nevertheless, \cite{MR4221655} gave heuristic indications why the exponents $\eta_\kappa(\beta)$ defined therein should be the correct generalization.
 In particular, if $\beta$ equals an integer $k\in\Nb$, it was informally argued that $\xi_c(k)$ should be related to the disconnection probability of $k$ Brownian motions inside an independent Brownian loop soup with intensity $c\in(0,1]$.

 In this paper, we rigorously establish the relation between $\xi_c (k)$ for $k\in \Nb$ and the disconnection behavior of $k$ Brownian motions inside a loop soup, and compute the dimensions of multiple points on the cluster boundaries, confirming several predictions in \cite{MR4221655}.
 The actual work of making the statements rigorous is far from obvious, and does not follow from \cite{MR4221655}.
 The most innovative and technical part of this work is the proof of a \emph{separation lemma} for the loop-soup setting.
 This is a generalization of the separation lemma for Brownian motions established by Lawler \cite{MR1386292}, but its statement is much more intricate, and its proof involves considerably more technicalities which are specific to the loop-soup setting (see Section~\ref{subsec:proof_strategy} for a detailed discussion).
-Among other things, our separation lemma implies up-to-constants estimates for the generalized non-intersection and non-disconnection probabilities, which allows us to define the \emph{generalized intersection exponents} $\xi_c(k, \lambda)$ for $k\in\Nb$ and $\lambda>0$, and to show that $\xi_c(k) = \lim_{\lambda\searrow 0}\xi_c(k, \lambda)$.
-This generalizes a relation between Brownian disconnection and intersection exponents (which correspond to $c=0$ in our case) established in \cite{MR1961197} by Lawler, Schramm and Werner.
+Among other things, our separation lemma implies up-to-constants estimates for the generalized non-intersection and non-disconnection probabilities, which allows us to define the \emph{generalized intersection exponents} $\xi_c(k, \lambda)$ for $k\in\Nb$ and $\lambda>0$, and to show that